 Biography

-My research interests are directed towards humanity's problematic relationship with our environment and in particular towards representations that either reinforce or destabilise what remains a dominant anthropocentric perspective.
-Much of my recent research has been underpinned by ideas emerging from the related fields of ecocriticism and postcolonial theory and includes work on disparate writers such as Daniel Defoe and David Mitchell, as well as Michel Faber’s Under the Skin and Jonathan Glazer’s subsequent film adaptation of the same name.
-I'm presently engaged in thinking about representations of Cumbria and the Lake District in contemporary fiction, with a particular focus on the ways in which these representations are often shaped by wider cultural understandings and misunderstanding of the region.
+My research is generally directed towards humanity's problematic relationship with our environment and in particular towards representations that either reinforce or destabilise what remains a dominant anthropocentric perspective.
+Past research has been underpinned by ideas emerging from the related fields of ecocriticism and postcolonial theory and included work connecting disparate writers such as Daniel Defoe and David Mitchell with the anthropocene.
+I was more recently engaged in thinking about representations of Cumbria and the Lake District in contemporary culture, with a particular focus on the ways in which narratives representing the region are often shaped by wider cultural misunderstandings.

 Qualifications and memberships